remideboer/permutations_promenade/README.md

 Program entry at src/index.php

+!Point of improvement: implement strategy pattern for the Permutator methods

 ## Permutation Promenade

 You come upon a very unusual sight; a group of programs here appear to be dancing.